edisstudying/vn-steel-jsc-stock-prediction/README.md

-# vn_stock_prediction
+# Price Prediction For Vietnamese Stock

 This is an assignment project for class Economic Statistics.
-In this project, we try to apply machine learning in predicting the future price of three stocks in the steel securities froup: HPG, HSG, and DTL.
+In this project, we try to apply machine learning in predicting the future price of four stocks in the steel securities group: HPG, HSG, VIS, and DTL.

+## Data:
-* Data: The data is fetched from Pham Dinh Khanh's vnquant library (see folder).
-We make 3 API calls to collect stock price data from 2010 to September 2022 of the three stocks then clean and merge the data to form the "aggregate_data" file for model training.
+* The data is fetched from Pham Dinh Khanh's vnquant library, which is saved  a folder in the repository.
+* Make API calls to collect stock price data from 2010 to September 2022 using get_data.ipynb.

+## Model
+We try the CNN-BiLSTM model and compare its operation for the task with diferent models like CNN, LSTM, CNN-LSTM in the pdf report file.
+Overall, the CNN-BiLSTM model proves the predict with higher accuracy than the other models.